Topzle Topzle

 Cabinet of the United States

 The Cabinet of the United States is the principal official advisory body to the president of the United States.
-The Cabinet generally meets with the president in a room adjacent to the Oval Office in the West Wing of the White House.
+The Cabinet generally meets with the president in the Cabinet Room adjacent to the Oval Office in the West Wing of the White House.
 The president chairs the meetings but is not formally a member of the Cabinet.
 The vice president of the United States serves in the Cabinet by statute.
 The heads of departments, appointed by the president and confirmed by the Senate, are members of the Cabinet, and acting department heads also participate in Cabinet meetings whether or not they have been officially nominated for Senate confirmation.
 Members of the Cabinet are political appointees and administratively operate their departments.
 As appointed officers heading federal agencies, these Cabinet secretaries are executives with full administrative control over their respective departments.
 The president may designate heads of other agencies and non-Senate-confirmed members of the Executive Office of the President as members of the Cabinet.
 The Cabinet does not have any collective executive powers or functions of its own, and no votes need to be taken.
-There are 26 members: the vice president, 15 department heads, and 10 Cabinet-level officials, all except three of whom require Senate confirmation.
+There are 23 members: the vice president, 15 department heads, and 7 Cabinet-level officials, all except two of whom require Senate confirmation.
 During Cabinet meetings, the members sit in the order in which their respective department was created, with the earliest being closest to the president and the newest farthest away.
-However, the vice president does not have any authority over the president's cabinet and all cabinet officials directly report to the president.
+The vice president does not have any authority over the president's cabinet and all cabinet officials directly report to the president.
 The members of the Cabinet whom the president appoints serve at the pleasure of the president.
 The president can dismiss them from office at any time without the approval of the Senate or downgrade their Cabinet membership status.
 The vice president of the United States is elected, not appointed, and serves in the Cabinet by statute.
 Functionally, the president may give wide latitude to department heads and often it is legally possible for a Cabinet member to exercise certain powers over their own department against the president's wishes, but in practice this is highly unusual due to the threat of dismissal.
 The president also has the authority to organize the Cabinet, such as instituting committees.
 Like all federal public officials, Cabinet members are also subject to impeachment by the House of Representatives and trial in the Senate for "treason, bribery, or other high crimes and misdemeanors".
 The Constitution of the United States does not explicitly establish a Cabinet.
 The Cabinet's role is inferred from the language of the Opinion Clause (Article II, Section 2, Clause 1) of the Constitution for principal officers of departments to provide advice to the president.
 Additionally, the Twenty-fifth Amendment authorizes the vice president, together with a majority of the heads of the executive departments, to declare the president "unable to discharge the powers and duties of his office".
 The heads of the executive departments are—if eligible—in the presidential line of succession.
 The highest-ranking cabinet member (after the vice president) is the secretary of state, who is fourth in line of succession to the president, following the vice president, the speaker of the House of Representatives and the president pro tempore of the Senate.

 Infobox